ginstrom/basic-fantasy-rpg-rules-data/README.md

 # basic-fantasy-rpg-rules-data

+This project contains JSON data extracted from the Basic Fantasy RPG rules manual (Release 142 HTML export).

+## Repository layout

+- `scripts/`: scripts used to generate and update extracted data from the HTML manual.
+- `data/`: generated JSON outputs.
+- `manual/`: source manual files used for extraction.
+- `src/`: parser and generation implementation.
+- `tests/`: validation tests for extraction phases.

+## Source

-Data in this repository is derived from the Basic Fantasy RPG manual at https://www.basicfantasy.org/
+Data is derived from the Basic Fantasy RPG manual at https://www.basicfantasy.org/

 ## License